 We are dedicated to providing our students with a powerful return on their educational investment and are committed to their long-term success.
 New legislation brought about by the Affordable Care Act, combined with an aging baby boomer population, will result in a sharp increase in the need for talented health care professionals.
 Simmons SNHS graduates are primed to fill those roles.

 The future looks bright for nurses, as health care employment is projected to increase 26 percent through 2020, according to the Bureau of Labor Statistics (BLS).
 Organizations such as the Institute of Medicine (IOM) and the American Association of Colleges of Nursing (AACN) have recommended that hospitals begin placing more emphasis on employing nurses who hold bachelor’s or master’s degrees, and SNHS is committed to helping our nurses achieve their education and professional goals.

 The FNP and RN to MSN programs are accredited through 2019 by the Commission on Collegiate Nursing Education (CCNE), a national accrediting agency that ensures the quality of nursing programs.

 As per CCNE guidance, Simmons has submitted a substantive change report for the online modality of the Post-BS/BA to DNP and Post-MSN to DNP programs within the prescribed window of no more than 90 days before and no later than 90 days after the start of classes.
-The DNP degree in the on campus and hybrid modality is already accredited by CCNE through 2025.
+The DNP degree program offered on-campus is already accredited by CCNE through 2025.